Blackfort Technology

 Private cloud

-Deployment in Azure, AWS, GCP or OCI as hardened VM instances with IaC templates (Terraform).
-High availability across multiple availability zones, encapsulated in your tenant.
+Deployment in Azure, AWS, GCP or OCI as hardened VM instances with IaC templates (Terraform), encapsulated in your tenant.
+The bridge speaks outbound to the target systems; nothing reaches uncontrolled into your network.

 Managed by Blackfort

-You use the platform, we operate it: 24/7 monitoring, patch management, regular hardening reviews.
-Including SLA, with no need for your team to build its own operational expertise.
+You use the platform, we operate it: monitoring, patch management, regular hardening reviews.
+Optionally in a break-glass model – you control who gets access, with no need to build your own operational expertise.

 OT bundle with hardware gateway

-For industrial remote maintenance: identical software, bundled with a fanless, DIN-rail capable gateway installed directly in the control cabinet or in the OT DMZ.
-Includes support for industrial protocols and serial consoles.
+For industrial remote maintenance: identical software, bundled with a fanless, DIN-rail capable gateway installed directly in the control cabinet or in the OT DMZ – a dedicated, controlled entry point into the OT network.

 How a typical introduction runs